MixMatchMLtoolkit/.github/profile/README.md

 The web interface can also be used without a toolkit.
 In that case you can press 'skip connection' and use the menu in the top right.

 ## Open source toolkit
-We make all the required files needed for making your own set of tokens and sensing board open source, together with instructions.
-The code for the web interface can also be found in this repository, and if needed personalized.
+All the required files needed to make your own set of tokens and sensing board are open source.
+You can find instructions on how to build your Mix&Match ML toolkit below.
+The code for the web interface is also open source and can be found in this repository.
+That means you can personalize the contents and examples in the toolkit.
+When no changes are needed to the code, you can just make your own sensing board and connect it to the web interface that is already online.

-However, when no changes are needed you can make your own sensing board and connect it to the web interface that is already online.
+Please note that this toolkit is shared under CC license (CC BY-NC-SA 4.0).
+If you use or adapt this toolkit, we would like to hear about your experience, please get in touch!

 ### Instructions
 Instructions and files for making your own toolkit can be found [here](https://github.com/MixMatchMLtoolkit/DIY-toolkit)

 ## Version used in TEI paper 2023
-The Mix & Match ML toolkit has been updated after the studies presented in the TEI paper.
-The version of the webinterface used in the two research studies can still be found [here](https://mixmatchmltoolkit.github.io/research/) as well the [source code](https://github.com/MixMatchMLtoolkit/MixMatchMLtoolkit.github.io/tree/main/research).
+The Mix & Match ML toolkit has been updated since its publication in the TEI '23 paper (see the changes below).
+To proceed to the latest version, click [here](https://mixmatchmltoolkit.github.io/).
+If you want to access the previous version described in the TEI'23 paper, please [contact us](mailto:a.jansen@tue.nl).

 <b>Summary of changes to the current version (21/11/2022)</b>
 <ul>